 Every Monday I sit down to write my blog posts for the week.
 I create the collages for these posts on Polyvore a week or so before so I am prepared.
 Imagine my surprise this morning when I went to Polyvore to grab the images I created and the site was gone, completely gone, like it never existed.
 Apparently, the site was shuttered last week without much notice when it was acquired by the high-end fashion retailer Ssense.
 If you try to go to Polyvore you get redirected

 Like most Polyvore users, I was more than a little pissed off and inconvenienced by this news.
 Polyvore made it super simple to create quick outfit collages that I used for my blog posts.
-As a result of this, I now need to take time to figure out an alternative way to do it, time I don’t have, and making these collages won’t be as fast.
+As a result of this, I now need to take time to figure out an alternative way to do it, the time I don’t have, and making these colleges won’t be as fast.
 So bear with me as I readjust.

 The good news is, I was able to download the last outfit collages that I am using this week.
 After this week I’ll be winging it as I find a new way to quickly create looks.
-The last thing I have the time to do is take photos of myself like other hardworking bloggers do.
+The last thing I have the time to do is take photos of myself as other hardworking bloggers do.
 My brain would explode if I had multiple photoshoots scheduled into my weeks.

-Anyway, for now lets savor some of these last outfits I created.
+Anyway, for now, let’s savor some of these last outfits I created.
 Today’s post is about loafer flats as requested by a reader.
 What I like about these shoes is the loafer/flat hybrid makes them look sleeker and more refined than a classic clunky loafer while also looking more professional than a pair of ballerina flats.